tarwn/lessthandot-hugo/blogs/content/posts/2011-05-17-process-kills-developer-passion-and-kittens.md

 There are going to be things we dislike about any practice, and that's going to be exacerbated if we are pressured to continue following those practices without buying-in.

-> Disaffected programmers write poor code, and poor code makes management add more process in an attempt to “make” their programmers write good code.
+> Disaffected programmers write poor code, and poor code makes management add more process in an attempt to "make" their programmers write good code.
 That just makes morale worse, and so on.

 Yep, totally agree, and I think a lot of people would be willing to volunteer my experience with similar issues over the years.
 I do tend to go on....